AndrewMaksimchuk/invoices/README.md

 Target operation system is "Windows"

 End program variant run on "start.bat" script file

-In "Makefile" are all command for run and build program Deno + Vue.js
+In "Makefile" file are all command for run and build program Deno + Vue.js